corecats09/linear-baseline-subtract/README.md

-test data is a stacked data from WiRE Raman spectroscopy mapping;
+test dataset is a stacked data from WiRE Raman spectroscopy mapping;

 input the intensity column into data and run the script;